Last Updated on

 One of the significant issues with the pen stylus is that they don’t act the same way as a real pen.
 That’s because they don’t work when you tilt them or use them in different angles.

 You always need to draw with the tip of the pencil to get a clear stroke with perfect lines and shapes.
-But if you draw with the pencil with the slightest of tilts, they don’t provide the same output like a pen on paper.
+But if you draw with the pencil with the slightest of tilts, they don’t provide the same output as a pen on paper.

 I know inclination sensitivity isn’t a major deal for some.
 It is more like a preference.
 But it is a rather big arsenal to have at your disposal since it reproduces the same artistic quality work with pencils by providing different and natural strokes.